robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 It is sometimes convenient to run analysis on a single slice (Region Of Interest) before running it whole brain.
 For the example data we do not need this step since that dataset is already compressed to two slices.

-To create a ROI mask for your own data you can either use the :ref:`cli_index_mdt-generate-roi-slice` command or the :ref:`cli_index_mdt-math-img` command.
+To create a ROI mask for your own data you can either use the :ref:`cli_index_mdt-create-roi-slice` command or the :ref:`cli_index_mdt-math-img` command.
-An example with the :ref:`cli_index_mdt-generate-roi-slice` would be:
+An example with the :ref:`cli_index_mdt-create-roi-slice` would be:

 .. code-block:: console

-    $ mdt-generate-roi-slice mask.nii.gz -d 2 -s 30
+    $ mdt-create-roi-slice mask.nii.gz -d 2 -s 30

 here we generate a mask in dimension 2 on index 30 (0-based).